bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 36°
-- Light Rain
+- Drizzle
 - 60% humidity
 - 8 mph wind
-- 71% cloud cover
+- 82% cloud cover
-- 32 AQI 🟩
+- 31 AQI 🟩
-- 1.79 inches of rain and 0.27 inches of snow expected in the next 48 hours
+- 1.79 inches of rain and 0.3 inches of snow expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>